by Texas Homesteader ~

-I gathered several of them, the large ones and the small ones.
+I gathered several of them, some large ones and some small ones too.
 The bird points and the spear points.
 Different kinds, different sizes and different colors.

 So I carefully pulled an arrowhead out of its arrangement and ran a hearty line of hot glue on the back.
 Then I quickly pressed the arrowhead firmly back into place.

 One by one I repeated this until I had my arrowhead cross collage firmly glued down.
-Then I took a look – yeah, this will look great!
+Then I took a look – yeah, it’s PERFECT!

-RancherMan helped me reattach the backing holding the arrowhead design onto the back of the frame.
+RancherMan helped me reattach the backing holding the arrowhead design to the back of the frame that we’d painted and distressed.
 A few tiny brad nails held everything firmly in place.

 - Must-Haves For Any Home Cook

 - 8 Eco-Friendly Gifts Your Friends Will LOVE!

 Eco-Friendly Gift Ideas: